IEEE-AlAzhar/Mobile-app/CONTRIBUTION.md

 4. Help in code reviewing and provide feedback.

 # Required Steps to follow to make your PR accepted and merged
-1. Take care about semantics rules.
+1. Take care about Encapsulation rules.
-2. Take care about accessibility rules.
-3. The names of functions, variables, components and classes should be descriptive and be according to the Dart [Naming Conventions](https://dart.dev/guides/language/effective-dart/style).
+2. The names of functions, variables, components and classes should be descriptive and be according to the Dart [Naming Conventions](https://dart.dev/guides/language/effective-dart/style).
-4. No unnecessary comments.
+3. No unnecessary comments.
-5. No warnings on the console or the terminal (always lint your code).
+4. No warnings on the console or the terminal (always lint your code).

 # Add a new module or component
 If you see that there's a new module suitable for the application, write a proposal first that describes the following: